Xbox One: Xbox Live

 The Xbox Live service has been scaled up to use 300,000 servers for Xbox One users.
 Cloud storage is available to save music, films, games and saved content, and developers are able to use Live servers (along with the Microsoft Azure cloud computing platform) to offer dynamic in-game content and other functionality.
 Users can have up to 1,000 friends.
 The December 2016 software update added the new social networking feature Clubs, which allows users to join groups focused on specific interests or games, and Looking for group (LFG), a system to help users locate players to join their party for multiplayer play.

 Players can use the Upload Studio app to edit and share clips from the last five minutes of gameplay footage that is automatically recorded by the console.
 Games can also be developed so that recording can automatically be triggered in response to notable events, such as achievements.
 Xbox One supports streaming directly to the service Twitch.
 Users can use voice commands to immediately begin streaming footage of their current game directly to the service, and use Kinect's camera and microphone to record video and audio narration.
 Users can feature recorded clips on their Xbox Live profile page in a "Showcase" section.
 The console had also supported Mixer prior to its shutdown in July 2020.

 As with Xbox 360, premium online features such as multiplayer, voice communication, broadcasting and Upload Studio require an Xbox Live Gold subscription to use.
 Unlike Xbox 360, a user's Xbox Live Gold subscription benefits apply to all other users of their designated "home" console as well, rather than requiring a separate subscription for each user.
 Since June 2014, applications no longer require an Xbox Live Gold membership to use.
 Additional subscriptions for outside services such as Netflix may still be required.
-Microsoft also extended its Games with Gold program to Xbox One, providing free Xbox 360 and Xbox One games to Xbox Live Gold subscribers on a monthly basis.
+Microsoft also extended its Games with Gold program to Xbox One, providing Xbox 360 and Xbox One games to Xbox Live Gold subscribers on a monthly basis.